+I’m currently very interested in the understanding of educational methods (including the use of innovative teaching and assessment) particularly within STEM subjects, but also at the cross-disciplinary boundary.
 A large focus of my current research is in the area of Computational and Data Journalism, including studying Data Journalism and Computer Science education.
-I’m interested in the understanding of educational methods (including the use of innovative teaching and assessment) particularly within STEM subjects, but also at the cross-disciplinary boundary.

 My recent research has looked at issues of communication within and outside of the Journalism community.
 I have also been examining what social media can tell us about alcohol consumption.